ricardosantoyo93/game-of-life/README.md

 ## Running the project

-First install all the needed packages

 ### `npm install`

+To install all the packages

+### `npm run dev`

 To run the client and server

-### `npm run dev`
+### `npm start`

 To only run the client

-### `npm start`
+### `npm run server`

 To only run the server

-### `npm run server`

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.